NZDF primary health care explained

 For more information on provision of care for NZDF community members, Cadet Forces, Youth Development Units and more, refer to the NZDF Health Policy: Health Instruction: 018/16: Access to Healthcare.

 The Health Services Catalogue (HSC) documents detail the agreed scope of services that health providers should deliver and make available to NZDF serving personnel.
-For more information regarding NZDF Health policy, updated versions, or additional services please speak with your GP at your DHC.
+For more information regarding NZDF Health policy, updated versions, or additional services please speak with your doctor.

 Regular Force personnel: accessing external providers